rjabhi123/Starbucks-Project/README.md

 # Project Motivation
-This project is the Capstone project of my Data Scientist nanodegree with Udacity.
+This project is the Capstone project of my Machine Learning Engineer nanodegree with Udacity.
 As students in the nanodegree, we have the option to take part in the Starbucks Capstone Challenge.
 For the challenge, Udacity provided simulated data that mimics customer behavior on the Starbucks rewards mobile app.The objective is to try to find how Starbucks customers use the app, and how well is the current offers system. more importantly, to find patterns and show when and where to give specific offer to a specific customer.

 # File Descriptions